fxamacker/cbor/BENCHMARKS.md

 }
 ```

-Struct type with keyasint struct tag is used here to handle CBOR map with integer keys.
+Struct type with keyasint struct tag is used to handle CBOR map with integer keys.

 ```
 type T struct {